yahelil/Elgamal-Voting-Ballot/README.md

 Want to overrule him? (y/n)
 ```
 - If you choose y, all mixes after the cheating one are discarded.
-- You can run up to five mixers total, overruling removes mixers allowing for more mixers to connect
+- You can run up to five mixers total, overruling removes mixers, allowing for more mixers to connect

 ### Final Verification (Optional)
 After five mixers, the bulletin board will ask: